-The internal bandgap-derived reference voltage has a nominal value of 650 mV or 870 mV, as determined by the FSR pin and described in 1.1.4 The Analog Inputs.
+The internal bandgap-derived reference voltage has a nominal value of VIN, as determined by the FSR pin and described in 1.1.4 The Analog Inputs.

-There is no provision for the use of an external reference voltage, but the full-scale input voltage can be adjusted through a Configuration Register in the Extended Control mode, as explained in 1.2 NORMAL/EXTENDED CONTROL.
+There is no provision for the use of an external reference voltage, but the full-scale input voltage can be adjusted through a Configuration Register in the Extended Control Mode, as explained in 1.2 NON-EXTENDED AND EXTENDED CON-TROL MODE.

 Differential input signals up to the chosen full-scale level will be digitized to 8 bits.
 Signal excursions beyond the full-scale range will be clipped at the output.
 These large signal excursions will also activate the OR output for the time that the signal is out of range.
-See 2.2.2 Out Of Range (OR) Indica-tion.
+See 2.2.3 Out Of Range Indication.

-One extra feature of the VBG pin is that it can be used to raise the common mode voltage level of the LVDS outputs.
-The output offset voltage (VOS) is typically 800 mV when the VBG pin is used as an output or left unconnected.
-To raise the LVDS offset voltage to a typical value of 1175 mV the VBG pin can be connected directly to the supply rails.
+One extra feature of the $V{BG}$ pin is that it can be used to raise the common mode voltage level of the LVDS outputs.
+The output offset voltage ( $V{OS}$ ) is typically 800 mV when the $V{BG}$ pin is used as an output or left floating.
+To raise the LVDS offset voltage to the typical value, the $V{BG}$ pin can be connected directly to the supply rail.